All Episodes

 I wouldn't disagree with that at all.

-Thanks, Ritz.
+Thanks, Fritz.

-George Knapp, a guest here many, many times, once part of a program I did prior to this, an investigative reporter for CBS affiliate In Las Vegas, and has done a lot of very good work on Area 51, and John Lear, who is a very good friend of mine, also has done a great deal of work.
+George Knapp, a guest here many, many times, once part of a program I did prior to this, an investigative reporter for a CBS affiliate in Las Vegas, and has done a lot of very good work on Area 51.

 Glenn, John has said some things, though, about the aliens that go beyond, I'm sure, where you would be willing to go.

-And John actually does connect it, and does think it possible they are evil ...entities, really has moved in that direction in the last few years.
+And John actually does connect it and does think it possible they are evil entities, really has moved in that direction in the last few years.

 Certainly.